 - occupational violence and aggression

 Workers compensation claims can be time consuming and complex to deal with.
-Often these claims are accompanied by other employment related issues (including disputes) which must be managed carefully to avoid breach of the (Vic).
+Often these claims are accompanied by other employment related issues (including disputes) which must be managed carefully to avoid breach of the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic).

 Our lawyers are able to advise and assist in dealing with workers compensation issues including in relation to the overlap with other employment matters and claims.